mangorifo/mangorifo/README.md

 # Some stuff

-- 👋 Hi
+- Hi
-- Do you like nuggets?
+- Do not ask about my username

 # Stuff

-- Trying to make a discord bot
+- GAVE UP ON MAKING A DISCORD BOT.
-- **Dark Mode**
+- **Dark Mode?
+What's that?**
 - ***Portal 1 and Portal 2 Player***

-## Useless stuff
+## stuff
-- Nothing
+- rrryfoo#8618